 - Maintenance costs

-Most businesses want all of the standard features you would expect for business phone service including unlimited local and long-distance along with call waiting, hold, transfer, forwarding, voicemail, and caller ID.
+Most businesses want all of the standard features you would expect for business phone service, including unlimited local and long-distance along with call waiting, hold, transfer, forwarding, voicemail, and caller ID.
 In addition to features, simple and predictable pricing is a must.
 You don’t want to have to pay for every additional feature or have to add additional onsite equipment to get new features.

-More advanced features are often inclued with the service from UCaaS providers.
+More advanced features are often included with the service from UCaaS providers.
 These features are delivered on your computer and mobile phone through a web portal and mobile app.
-For example, common advanced features include making and receiving calls, accessing voicemail, reviewing call history and changing answering rules all from your computer or mobile phone as if you were using your desk phone.
+For example, common advanced features include making and receiving calls, accessing voicemail, reviewing call history, and changing answering rules all from your computer or mobile phone as if you were using your desk phone.
 You can also maintain professional identity by calling customers back on your cell phone with a display as if you are calling them back from the office.
 Mobile apps also enable you to receive calls on your cell phone from your desk phone number.
 You can also set answering rules to determine when you want calls to ring to your mobile phone.

-Keeping Your Existing Phone Numbers
+Can you keep Your Existing Phone Numbers?

 Almost all providers will allow you to keep your existing numbers with you, commonly known as porting your numbers, but it’s a good idea to confirm that you can port all of your existing numbers.
 Some providers will be able to port some numbers but not others.
-Keeping your existing phone numbers involves porting these numbers from your current provider to a new provider which can take several business days to accomplish.
+Keeping your existing phone numbers involves porting these numbers from your current provider to a new provider who can take several business days to accomplish.

 Your business phone provider should provide you quality support and service without locking you into a long-term contract.
 Switching services is never fun, but preventing you from switching with long-term contracts is not a good situation either.
-Be wary of long-term contracts especially those that are more than 12 to 24 months.
-A lot can change during a 3 to 5 year time period and having a long-term contract will not provide the flexibility you need in the future.
+Be wary of long-term contracts, especially those that are more than 12 to 24 months.
+A lot can change during a 3 to 5 year time period, and having a long-term contract will not provide the flexibility you need in the future.